Aubay-Data-AI/calista/docs/udc.rst

     When defining a UDC that requires access to the dataset *(e.g., to access specific columns which is necessary for Pandas or BigQuery)*, you should not include the dataset parameter when you create the rule.

     Calista will automatically handle passing the dataset internally.
 You only need to specify the additional parameters defined after the dataset, such as column names or threshold values.

+    Additionally, when using your UDC, ensure that you pass the **arguments as keyword arguments**, explicitly providing the name of each parameter *(that you defined in your UDC)* with its corresponding value.

 Examples
 ^^^^^^^^